vassilikitsios/quickclim_fembvvarx/README.md

         Third party software required to run the FEM-BV-VARX code.
 Users of the software in this directory should cite the following: paper - Quinn, C., D. Harries, and T. J. O’Kane, 2021: Dynamical Analysis of a Reduced Model for the North Atlantic Oscillation.
 J. Atmos.
 Sci., 78, 1647–1671, https://doi.org/10.1175/JAS-D-20-0282.1. code - https://zenodo.org/record/4035644

+## Additional Required Data
+	To reproduce the results in section 3 of the notebook, the pre-processed CMIP5 input file, ds_model.nc, needs to be downloaded from the link and placed in the directory ./inputs/
+	The original CMIP5 data was obtained from https://pcmdi.llnl.gov/mips/cmip5/data-portal.html.

 ## License